JSorngard/lambert_w/README.md

 The macros in the examples above are from the [`approx`](https://docs.rs/approx/latest/approx/) crate, and are used in the documentation examples of this crate.
-The assertion passes if the two supplied values are the same to within floating point error, or within an optional epsilon or relative difference.
+The assertion passes if the two supplied values are the same to within floating point epsilon, or within an optional absolute or relative difference.

 ### Arbitrary branches in the complex plane